guettli/future-focused-communication/README.md

 If you are in an environment where you think "I don't care" and you are not able to choose another topic for conversation very often.
 Then it is very likely that you are in an environment which usaly gets called "school".
 Grab a pen and paint something.
 Write down the things the teacher said.
 Focus on you goal: to graduate from school.

+## ff: I don't understand this.

+Old: That's nonsense/rubbish/stupid.....

+Just because I don't understand the meaning of something does not mean that there is no meaning.

+Are you curious or are you not curious?
+I think this question depends a lot of your current state of mental energy.

+On monday morning you are much more curious than on friday afternooon.

+But even on friday afternoon you could shedule an appointment for next week to meet the person who seems to do nonsense/rubbish/stupid things.
+Ask him to explain his intention, his goal.
+Remember:

 ## When to apply the future focused language?

 According to the book [The 7 Habits](https://en.wikipedia.org/wiki/The_7_Habits_of_Highly_Effective_People) you should "Seek first to understand, then to be understood".
 According to the book [The coaching habit](https://boxofcrayons.com/the-coaching-habit-book/) you should "tame the advice monster in you".